above the jungle mist - preview

 The Millers

 The glitch wasn’t his fault.
 It arose from conditioning.
-From the beginning, he suffered a stern, autocratic grandmother, and a mother who treated him with apathy, if not antipathy.
+From the beginning, he suffered a stern, autocratic grandmother and a mother who treated him with apathy, if not antipathy.
 Likewise, he lived through bullying by his feckless and callous elder brother, who relished it.
-So the child grew insecure and fearful.
+So, the child grew insecure and fearful.

 Daniel’s redeemer was his father.
 Hugo Johann Müller had changed his name to Hugh John Miller by deed poll the moment he came of legal age.
 It was much to his parents’ displeasure… and wrath.
 Ernst and Gerda believed in preserving their German heritage and Lutheran values, and despite their roots in the East, they still saw the old country of Deutschland as their homeland.

-Hugh took a dissimilar philosophy.
+Hugh kept to a different philosophy.
 Born on the island, he felt himself a Malayan.
-Or a Penangite, a tag which rose to prevalence later.
+Or a Penangite, a tag that rose to prevalence later.
 Racial ancestry mattered nought.
 Since Malaya was their true home - where they lived, worked and reaped their riches - their loyalties ought to be with the colony, and by extension, Britain.
-They were ‘British subjects’, after all.
+They were British subjects after all.

 Ernst, Gerda and Brigitte doted on Reggie, perhaps because he was the first-born and heir apparent to the clan’s trading empire and fortune.
 In contrast, Dan suffered the zweites Kind or second child syndrome with the distinct feeling of being ‘left out’ or disfavoured by them.
 Apart from wrestling with his sense of self - being of a minority in Penang - he had to fight for his spot within the family whilst enduring cruel injustices.
 Without fail, they blamed him when his sibling started the mischief or fights.
-While from birth, the younger boy received little love from his mother.
+From birth, the younger boy received little love from his mother.
 Was he unlovable?

-Where Dan was easygoing and chummy, Reg stood aloof, a ‘lone wolf.’
-Where he loved adventure, the outdoors and using his hands, his brother was bookish and a loafer.
-Vast contrasts lay in their core attributes.
+Two years older, Reginald Otis Müller was his antithesis.
+‘Reini’ to their kin, he possessed ash blonde hair, bowled and undercut, and a diamond shaped face with hard eyes of cold-grey.
+Where Dan was easy-going and chummy, Reg stood aloof, a ‘lone wolf’.
+Where he loved the outdoors and using his hands, his brother was bookish and a loafer.
+Their core attributes diverged.
 The junior boy showed sincere and selfless, while the eldest effused arrogance and testiness with an air of privilege.
-And... slyness and connivance.
+And ... slyness and connivance.
 Machiavellian.